Navigation in Groovy

 If what you're looking for is plain text, use Find in Path by pressing Ctrl+Shift+F.

-For more details, refer to Search for usages in a project.
+For more details, refer to Search for usages.